dg203087/dg203087.github.io/_posts/2020-06-14-how_are_are_these_connected_javascript_and_rails_project.markdown

 The most challenging part of this Javascript and Rails project was connecting the two parts - a Javascript based frontend and Rails API backend.
 My project connects a Rails API, which holds a random collection of quote Templates, to my Javascript frontend, which takes in three words to be entered mad-libs style into the Template.
 This new Quote is then posted back to the database.
 Lots of back and forth there!

-The magic begins with a FETCH request:
+The magic begins with a FETCH request for a random template:

 ```
 function fetchRandomTemplate() {